mattjohnsonpint/corefx-dateandtime/README.md

 This repository contains a prototype project for `System.Date` and `System.TimeOfDay`.

-This is an unofficial community-based effort, being used to coordinate an implementation that *could* ultimately be merged into the .NET CoreCLR.  **Nothing here is intended to be usable in its current state.**
+This is an unofficial community-based effort, being used to coordinate an implementation that *could* ultimately be merged into the .NET CoreCLR or a nuget package such as `System.Time`.

-For more details, see [dotnet/corefx#700](https://github.com/dotnet/corefx/issues/700).
+For more details, see [dotnet/corefx#700](https://github.com/dotnet/corefx/issues/700) and [dotnet/corefx#2116](https://github.com/dotnet/corefx/issues/2116).

+#### Current Status

+Nothing here is intended to be usable in its current state, as we might introduce breaking changes at any time.
+However, the project is relatively stable at this time.
+We need to add some more unit tests, and to start documenting examples of the key areas where these types matter most.

 Please review the [list of current issues](https://github.com/mj1856/corefx-dateandtime/issues), and feel free to chime in with your opinions.
 We are gladly taking feedback and pull requests!